Certified Hemodialysis Technician Salary

 - Assists renal failure patients before, during and after procedures.

 - Assists with set up and monitoring of all hemodialysis equipment.

 - Measures and records vital signs; performs intake and output on patient's chart.

 - Maintains dialysis machines to ensure proper functioning.

 Common Career Paths for Certified Hemodialysis Technician

-At the upper end, Certified Hemodialysis Technicians who move into a Dialysis Registered Nurse role can end up with a hefty increase in pay.
-The average income for Dialysis Registered Nurses is a much higher $64K per year.
-Many Certified Hemodialysis Technicians advance into roles as Dialysis Technicians or Hemodialysis Technicians, but the median salaries are $2K lower and $1K lower, respectively.
+As Certified Hemodialysis Technicians transition into upper-level roles such as Dialysis Registered Nurse, they may see a strong upturn in salary.
+Dialysis Registered Nurses earn $64K on average per year.
+Certified Hemodialysis Technicians most frequently advance into Dialysis Technician and Hemodialysis Technician roles even though the median salaries are $2K lower and $1K lower, respectively.

 Dialysis Technician Job Listings

 Search for more jobs:

 DaVita Inc., Fresenius Medical Care Holdings, Inc., American Renal Associates, Fresinius, and Fresenius Medical Care are leaders in the field that employ a large number of Certified Hemodialysis Technicians.
 Fresenius Medical Care North America offers the largest salaries in town — $39K on average.
 Other big spenders include American Renal Associates, DaVita Inc., and Fresinius, top-paying firms where Certified Hemodialysis Technicians see paychecks nearing $39K, $33K, or $33K.